pcd15/field-goal-ml/Attribution.md

 - `SETUP.md`
 - `README.md`
 - `ATTRIBUTION.md`
-- Portions of explanatory text used in the project report (final_handout.html)

 ### Code Components Partially Generated or Assisted by AI
 - Plotting and visualization functions used in the reinforcement learning evaluation workflow